Cycletouring the

 city cops will be happy that you have some sort of

-light, rural cops have enough time on their hands
+light, rural cops might have enough time on their

-to write a ticket!
-By law the lights should
+hands to write a ticket!
+By law the lights

-be fitted to the bike, not to the person but it
+should be fitted to the bike, not to the person

 official law is the Dutch way of doing things, and